 OBESOGENS AND HOW THEY AFFECT YOUR BODY

 This blog is about a little known term called "Obesogens".
-What are they you might ask and ooh they sound nasty.
+What are obesogens you might ask and ooh they sound nasty.
 Well they are.
-Read on to find out if you are affected.
+Read on to find out if you are affected by obesogens.

 From a definition standpoint Obesogens are anything that promotes obesity.